artpropp/mobile-flashcards/README.md

 # React Native - Mobile Flashcards

-This is React Native application serves as an assignment to the third project in Udacity's React Nanodegree - React Native
+This React Native application served as an assignment to the third project in Udacity's React Nanodegree - Part: React Native

 ### Getting started